 Aetna was established as a life insurance company way back in 1850.
 With over 23 million health insurance members and 15.2 million prescription policy members, they are known for offering life or Medicare supplement plans for individuals, groups, and families, aside from promoting charitable activities.

 Though Aetna offers both Medicare Advantage Plans and Medicare Supplement Plans, the company has listed several advantages of Medicare Supplement Plans over the other.
-One is that the Medigap policy can be used with any doctor, clinic, or hospitals that accept Medicare patients and that it can be used if one needs access to healthcare service if he is outside the country.
+One is that the Medigap policy can be used with any doctor, clinic, or hospital that accept Medicare patients and that it can be used if one needs access to healthcare service if he is outside the country.

-Aetna carries all ten types of Medicare Supplement Plans but the most popular ones are Plans F, G, and N. Though Plan F offers the most comprehensive set of benefits’ package, it does not come in cheap.
-Because of this, consumers turn to Aetna Medicare Supplement Plan G because it offers a lot of value regarding health care coverage but in a lower than that of Plan F.
+Aetna carries all ten types of Medicare Supplement Plans but the most popular ones are Plans F, G, and N. Though Plan F offers the most comprehensive set of benefits package, it does not come in cheap.
+Because of this, consumers turn to Aetna Medicare Supplement Plan G because it offers a lot of value regarding health care coverage but in lower than that of Plan F.

 Availing of Aetna Medicare Supplement Insurance entitles the covered individual to 100 percent of Medicare Part A coinsurance and hospital costs of up to an additional 365 days after Medicare benefits have been used up.
 The same goes for Medicare Part B coinsurance or copayment.